lvh/txyoga/docs/tutorial/crud.rst

 -------------------

 The company's success has really gotten to lvh's head.
-He's not happy unless we give him a ridiculius new title.
+He's not happy unless we give him a ridiculous new title.

 To do that, we update his record.
 In REST, updates are typically done using a PUT request.